ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Explore other DC colleges

-Do International Students Pay More to Go to University of the District of Columbia?
+Tuition for International Students at University of the District of Columbia

-Tuition at University of the District of Columbia is the same for all students.
+University of the District of Columbia has the same tuition for international students as for those from out of state.

 •On-campus jobs •Loans from outsideUniversity of the District of Columbia •Athletic Awards •University of the District of Columbia-specific scholarships •International Students Tuition Waivers